sindresorhus/p-some/readme.md

 Type: `Function`

 Receives the value resolved by the promise.
-Used to filter out values that doesn't satisfy a condition.
+Used to filter out values that don't satisfy a condition.

 The filter function can return either a boolean directly or a Promise that resolves to a boolean.